 - Any other information relating to your appeal, including written comments, documents, and records you would like us to review.

-Please keep a copy of your appeal for your records as your request will not be returned to you.
+Please keep a copy of your appeal for your records as your request won’t be returned to you.

 Appeal of an HMSA precertification decision